-On publication of this Safeguarding & Child Protection Policy, September 2023, the Trust has decided to provide the hyperlink only to KCSiE rather than the document in its entirety, due to the potential for updates to the content.
+On publication of this Safeguarding & Child Protection Policy, September 2024, the Trust has decided to provide the hyperlink only to KCSiE rather than the document in its entirety, due to the potential for updates to the content.

-Staff should read elements of KCSiE 2023 in accordance with their roles, below
+Staff should read elements of KCSiE 2024in accordance with their roles, below

-- 1) All student facing staff must read KCSiE 2023 part 1, part 5 and Annex B - Staff who do not work directly with children may read Annex A in lieu, with the agreement of the Local Stakeholder Board/Primary Advocacy Board.
-(Otherwise 1, above, applies). - 3) Anyone involved in Modern Foreign Languages or other school exchanges must also read part 3 paras 334-339 and annex D. - 4) Work Related Learning coordinators must also read part 3 paras 328-333 and annex E. - 5) School Senior Leadership (SLT) team members must read Part 1, Part 5 and Annex B. - 6) Governance colleagues must read Parts 1 and Part 2. - 7) Anyone involved in recruitment or with a responsibility for the Single Central Record must also read part 3 annex E. - 8) The DSL and nominated deputies/Principal/All Trust central team senior leaders, the SG lead governor / Pupil & Parent Advocate and all Trustees and Members must read the entire KCSiE 2023 document. - 9) HR personnel must read the entire KCSiE 2023 but concentrate on parts 3 & 4 , and annex E.
+- 1) All student facing staff must read KCSiE 2023 part 1, part 5 and Annex B - 2) Staff who do not work directly with children may read Annex A in lieu, with the agreement of the Local Stakeholder Board/Primary Advocacy Board.

+(Otherwise 1, above, applies).
+This is a locally determined decision. - 3) Anyone involved in Modern Foreign Languages or other school exchanges must also read part 3 paras 341-342 and annex D. - 4) Work Related Learning coordinators must also read part 3 paras 328-333 and annex E.335-342 - 5) School Senior Leadership (SLT) team members must read Part 1, Part 5 and Annex B. - 6) School Governors must read Parts 1 and Part 2. - 7) Anyone involved in recruitment or with a responsibility for the Single Central Record must also read part 3 annex E. - 8) The DSL and nominated deputies/Principal/All Trust central team senior leaders, the SG lead governor and all Trustees and Members must read the entire KCSiE 2023 document. - 9) HR personnel must read the entire KCSiE 2024 but concentrate on parts 3 & 4, and annex E.